PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-06 07:59:05
+Last updated: 2024-04-06 07:59:38
-Random Quote: I think I literally have a better understanding of who killed Kennedy than what is offside. - Rebecca Welton
+Random Quote: Oh my God, Larry, by the time I get out, there will've been like three new generations of iPhones! - Piper Chapman